DaniLim/To-Do/README.md

 - Built with **React Native** and **Expo**.
 - Connects to Supabase for real-time data.
 - Supports adding, editing, and completing tasks.
+- Modern card-based UI updates instantly when new tasks arrive.
 - Calendar view for reminders.

 See [mobile/README.md](mobile/README.md) for details.